 The counterargument to remote working is a lack of company culture, less team interaction, and difficulty sharing ideas.
-With technologies like Zoom and Slack bringing people all over the world together, remote work is turning into a great option for many people and companies.
+But with technologies like Zoom and Slack bringing people all over the world together, remote work is turning into a great option for many people and companies.
 It’s especially useful for those employees with long commutes, introverted personalities, or mental health challenges who may struggle to get into the office every day.
-Savvy HR professionals also understand that this makes financial wellness sense for employees that they appreciate.

 2. Create Goals and Values Beyond Profits

 What are your company values?
-Do they align with the values of your team, or are they vague or unclear?
+Do they align with the values of your team?
+Are they vague or unclear?
 If your business exists purely to generate profit, chances are you’re not generating loyalty among your workforce.
 Think about the difference you want your company to make, lay out a clear direction and path you’ll take, and get your team involved in the process.
-A progressive goal could include understanding what benefits employees ask for consistently in surveys such as a financial wellness benefit.
+Discover and implement the benefits employees consistently ask for, such as financial wellness benefits.